This Article Is Part Of A Series Written By Dr. Kevin Pauza

 It’s important to remember that these herniations, bulges, pinched nerves, or degeneration don’t cause symptoms.
 Only leaking nucleus pulposus gel as a result of these annular tears causes symptoms.

 Discograms are problematic because they lack precision, they’re painful, and at worse, they can lead to an incorrect diagnosis, potentially misleading surgeons into fusing the wrong discs.
-This is what can lead to Failed Spine Surgery Syndrome, which unfortunately is fairly common.
+This is what can lead to Failed back Surgery Syndrome, which unfortunately is fairly common.

 In summary, discograms are painful and not precise enough to identify the pain-causing annular tears that need to be repaired.